-If you are using a Jupyter notebook, you may need to use matplotlib magic to properly register the backend to view the plots updating as we train.
+If you are using a Jupyter notebook (and for this to work it will have to be in a notebook, not using Jupyter Lab), you may need to use matplotlib magic to properly register the backend to view the plots updating as we train.
 To do so, add at the top of your notebook along with your matplotlib import.